Skip to main content

 Progress in this indicator was heading in the wrong direction

-Volume of waste containing food waste
+Volume of food waste

 Agrifood